carac01/Front-End-JavaScript/README.md

 ## Front-End-JavaScript

-The original course you could find but the [link](https://programadorwebvalencia.com/cursos/javascript/introducci%C3%B3n/). <br>
+The original course you could find by the [link](https://programadorwebvalencia.com/cursos/javascript/introducci%C3%B3n/). <br>
-Author of the course Andros Fenollosa Hurtado. <br>
+Author of the course is [Andros Fenollosa Hurtado](https://soy.andros.dev/). <br>

 ### Content